luquelab/bioinformatics-teamwinners/docs/installation/index.md

 ---
 layout: default
 title: Installation
-parent: Home
 nav_order: 2
 ---

 # Installation

-How to set things up...
+Here’s how to install it.